zygos/wd-material/material/3-frameworks/5-deployment/_dropped/3-Best practices.md

+## Exercise: Error management with Sentry (3 hours)

+While logs are great for investigating issues, you'd want to be immediately notified when new errors occur so that you can track them and ensure they get fixed promptly.
+This proactive approach to error management is crucial for maintaining a high-quality user experience and ensuring the stability of your web application.

+One of the most popular tools for error tracking and management is Sentry.
+Sentry provides real-time error tracking, which gives you insight into production deployments and information to reproduce and fix crashes.

+**Task.** Set up Sentry to log your errors in your application's front end (FE) and backend (BE).
+Although it's possible to set them up as a single project, it's best practice to configure them as separate projects following [Sentry guidelines](https://blog.sentry.io/organizing-projects/).

+For testing purposes, deliberately throw some errors in your application code and ensure they are being logged to Sentry from your development machine.
+This will allow you to familiarize yourself with Sentry's dashboard and features.

+Here's how you can get started:

+**Development side**

+1. Sign up for a Sentry account.
+2. Create two new projects in Sentry, one for your front end and one for your back end.
+3. Follow the Sentry documentation to install the necessary Sentry packages in your projects.
+For Vue, you would use `@sentry/vue,`, and for Node, you would use the `@sentry/node` package.
+4. Add a call to Sentry in your error logging middleware.
+There are plenty of official and non-official guides on how you might do it in your project.
+You might start with Sentry's official [Express](https://docs.sentry.io/platforms/node/guides/express/), [tRPC Middleware](https://docs.sentry.io/platforms/node/configuration/integrations/pluggable-integrations/#trpc-middleware) and [Vue](https://docs.sentry.io/platforms/javascript/guides/vue/) examples.
+5. Find some simple scenario that would throw an error in your application.
+You could even create an endpoint or a view to throw a dummy error.
+Verify that it appears in your Sentry project dashboard.
+Bonus challenge - how could you test it in an automated manner?

+**Environment variables and deployment**

+6. Pass in your Sentry keys through environment variables.
+Ideally, these keys should follow the same configuration management as your other env variables.
+For example, you might have a config.ts file validating and managing these variables.
+You would need to pass the front end with a `VITE_` prefix, so it is exposed to the client code.
+Exposing the front-end app key is not an issue, as Sentry will reject error reports from unknown domains.
+Make sure everything still works.
+7. Add the right environment variables in your GitHub variables and secrets configuration.
+Update your Actions workflow to pass these variables to your container build stage.

+Finally, you might want to avoid triggering real Sentry calls in your tests and development environment.
+Also, requiring a valid Sentry API key to start up your app in development seems overly strict and cumbersome.
+You could make the Sentry API key optional in your application configuration (or required only in production) and trigger Sentry calls only when a Sentry API key is present.
+Then, your peers and STLs will not need to provide a Sentry key just to run your project.

+8. Update your Sentry calls so your app does not call Sentry if no Sentry key is present.
+This should make Sentry error reporting an opt-in feature.
+9. Push your code; ensure it passes the tests and gets deployed.
+10. Make sure you can trigger an error on Sentry with your deployed application in the FE and the BE.

+Remember to handle errors gracefully in your application, providing user-friendly error messages and fallbacks where appropriate.
+Using Sentry doesn't replace the need for good error-handling practices; it augments them by giving you a window into the application's health in a production environment.

+**Note.** Be mindful of sensitive information when sending data to Sentry.
+Avoid logging personally identifiable information (PII) or any other sensitive data that could compromise user privacy or security.

 ## Optional Exercise: Set up a process manager (1 hour)

 Long-running Node processes can sometimes crash due to a mistake in error handling, exhausting available RAM and crashing the process.